voikko/corevoikko/voikko-fi/README.md

   /usr/lib/voikko
 - vvfst-install-sukija DESTDIR=/usr/lib/voikko
   Like vvfst-install but installs the binary files build by command vvfst-sukija.
+- vvfst-install-js-preload-file DESTDIR=/usr/lib/voikko
+  Like vvfst-install but additionally converts the dictionary to Emscripten compatible preload file that can be used with js-libvoikko.
 - dist-gzip
   Builds the full source package.
 - clean